Researchers look into cannabis as a potential COVID-19 treatment

 As new daily coronavirus infections continue to break records in the U.S., researchers are considering whether the cannabis plant has the potential to be used in the treatment of COVID-19.

-Experts from the University of Nebraska and the Texas Biomedical Research Institute are recommending that scientists look into how the potential use of cannabis-derived CBD might help treat dangerous lung inflammation from the novel coronavirus.
-They said its anti-inflammatory properties make it a likely candidate to treat some of the more dangerous symptoms of the coronavirus.
+Experts from the University of Nebraska and the Texas Biomedical Research Institute are recommending that scientists study the anti-inflammatory properties in CBD as a potential treatment for lung inflammation caused by the coronavirus.

-There is no scientific evidence that cannabis or its compounds can help with COVID-19 specifically, but in a new peer-reviewed article in Brain, Behavior, and Immunity, researchers explained that "recent reports have suggested that acute infection is associated with a cytokine superstorm, which contributes to the symptoms of fever, cough, muscle pain," and in severe cases, pneumonia.
+There is no scientific evidence that cannabis or its compounds can help with COVID-19 specifically, but in a peer-reviewed article in Brain, Behavior, and Immunity, the authors said further research is needed to understand if CBD can help patients infected by the virus.

-Dr. Emily Earlenbaugh, co-founder and director of education for Mindful Cannabis Consulting, explained that one of the important strategies that scientists are studying in the fight against COVID-19 is reducing inflammation that can overwhelm the body as a patient tries to fight off the virus.
+Emily Earlenbaugh, a Forbes contributor and co-founder of Mindful Cannabis Consulting, joined CBSN to discuss the study.
+She explained that in severe cases of COVID-19, the body's immune system overreacts and releases too many cytokines, which is called a "cytokine storm."

-"Early on in the research into how to fight these cytokine storms, researchers noted that IL-6 cytokine inhibitors could be helpful," Earlenbaugh said on CBSN.
+"Cytokines will normally help to create inflammation to fight off infections," Earlenbaugh said.
+"But in these extreme cases, you see so much cytokines being released into the system that it creates a cytokine storm.
+You might see high fever, inflammation, severe fatigue and nausea, and in serious cases, it can lead to death through organ failure."

 The authors of the study wrote that one drug, Tocilizumab, resulted in the "clearance of lung consolidation and recovery" in 90% of the 21 treated patients.
 The drug, however, resulted in adverse side effects like pancreas inflammation and hypertriglyceridemia.

-The authors of the study said that CBD increases the production of interferons, "a type of signaling protein that activates immune cells and prevents viruses from replicating," Earlenbaugh said.
+The authors of the study said that CBD can help reduce anxiety in patients and increase the production of interferons, a protein that helps that body fight infections.

 But given the very early stages of this research, Earlenbaugh warns that people should "definitely express caution" against using cannabis to fight COVID-19.
 She said some researchers have warned using the drug early on in the infection stages could cause negative side effects.